kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 The kubefed daemons are responsible of reconciling the cluster to the desired state and updating the status of the federated resources.

-This proposal is divided into two iterations to get this new model as soon as possible:
+This proposal is divided into two iterations in order to provide an experimental version of this new model as soon as possible:

-1) Initially, kubefed daemons have no restrictions to watch, list the federated resources and write the status of any federated resources.
+1) Initially, kubefed daemons have no restrictions to `watch`, `list` any federated resources and `write` the status of any federated resource.
-   Any daemon could view which resources are scheduled on any kubefed cluster, even if these federated resources are not placed in its own cluster.
+   Any daemon can view which resources are scheduled on any kubefed cluster, even if these federated resources are not placed in its own cluster.
    Kubefed daemons have to update the status of the kubefed cluster resources.
    A periodically operation updates the health status of each kubefed cluster.

-2) Add a shim API server to the kubefed control-plane components that sits between the Kubernetes API server and kubefed daemons.
+2) The second iteration adds a shim API server to the kubefed control-plane components that sits between the Kubernetes API server and kubefed daemons.
-This solution provides a security middleware to control which resources can be viewed and accessed by each kubefed agent.
+This solution provides a security middleware to control which resources can be viewed and accessed by each kubefed daemon.
-Additionally, this new daemon increases the scalability of the control plane by reducing each daemon's impact on the Kubernetes API server.
+Additionally, this new daemon (the shim API server) increases the scalability of the control plane by reducing each daemon's impact on the Kubernetes API server.
 It watches events from the federated resources and does a fan-out to the kubefed daemon's.

 ### Kubefed Daemon